-UAC recently led an investigation of a new transit route to connect the Alto Purús region with the rest of Peru.
+UAC recently led an investigation of a new transit route utilizing existing roads and rivers to connect the Alto Purús region with the rest of Peru.
 Called the “multimodal,” the route utilizes existing roads and the Purús River in Acre, Brazil, and is being promoted as a way to reduce dependence on expensive air transport and a sustainable alternative to a proposed highway (see Map).The investigation was conducted in collaboration with the Sociedad Peruana de Derecho Ambiental (SPDA), Peru’s experts on environmental law and policy, and journalists from the country’s largest newspaper, El Comercio.

 The Alto Purús region is roadless and contains some of the least disturbed forests in the Amazon.
 Roughly half of the 5,000 inhabitants live in the capital town of Puerto Esperanza.
 All goods and manufactured items are flown to Puerto Esperanza from the city of Pucallpa on chartered planes.
 Unscrupulous businesspeople take advantage of a monopoly on flights and charge exorbitant freight charges, which results in expensive goods and a generally high cost of living.
 For example, gasoline costs 28 soles (9$) per gallon in Puerto Esperanza, roughly three times the costs in Pucallpa.
 This is especially difficult for the region’s indigenous majority who comprise 80% of the population.
 Most live in small, remote villages upstream from Puerto Esperanza and practice subsistence activities like hunting, fishing and farming.
 There are very few opportunities to earn income needed to purchase staples like gas for boat travel, salt to preserve meat and fish, soap, and clothing.